cdevairakkam7/clickhouse/README.md

-# clickhouse
+# How to deploy ClickHouse locally

-This repo has code on how to run ClickHouse locally
+I have decided to Deploy ClickHouse locally using **Docker**.